Unique Science of BirthWorks

 Soothing, positive words help a woman in labor to relax, but a much more powerful and effective way is to understand the connection between our hands and our breathing.
 Simply keeping hands relaxed during labor is a way to help contractions be more effective.

 Telomeres are part of DNA that shorten with each cell division and determine how fast our cells age, wear down, and die.
-Babies who breastfeed only (no formula or solid foods) in the first six weeks or more of life, have longer telomeres, which slows aging later and have a generational effect.
-Giving solid food before six weeks of age is linked to shorter telomeres, and it can cause inflammation and oxidative stress in infants’ guts.
-This is another reason exclusive breastfeeding is the best nutrition for young babies.
+Babies who breastfeed only (no formula or solid foods) in the first six months (or more) of life, have longer telomeres, which slows aging later.
+There is also a positive inherited generational effect!

 PRIMAL HEALTH RESEARCH